ethereum/eth2.0-pm/eth2.0-implementers-calls/call_015.md

 * PyEVM/Trinity - Hsiao-Wei Wang [_(6:37)_](https://youtu.be/bC4v_a-gcrs?t=401)
   * Deposit contracts version 0.5.1
   * beacon chain testnet devp2p layer is having progress
-  * Deposit contract repo. will now have releases out simultaneously with the main release, so if the API or anything changes on that end you can more sanely version those together.
+  * Deposit contract repo.
+Will now have releases out simultaneously with the main release, so if the API or anything changes on that end you can more sanely version those together.
 * Nimbus - Mamy [_(7:38)_](https://youtu.be/bC4v_a-gcrs?t=458)
   * Updated to the latest BLS and test vectors from last week.
   * Implemented 0.5.1 spec